A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Binary Classification with 5-folds}

 As mentioned above, we also use 5-fold cross-validation to investigate the performance of the models.
-In 5-fold cross-validation, the dataset is divided into 5 subsets, and the model is trained and tested k times, each time using a different subset as the validation set and the remaining subsets for training, providing a thorough assessment of the model’s performance.
+In 5-fold cross-validation, the dataset is divided into 5 subsets, and the model is trained and tested k times, each time using a different subset as the validation set and the remaining subsets for training, providing a thorough assessment of the model's performance.
 This method helps to mitigate overfitting and ensures that the model is not overly dependent on any particular subset of the data.

 Table \ref{tab:BC_K_fold} provides the performance metrics for the same machine learning models but evaluated using 5-fold cross-validation.
 In this method, the dataset is split into five equal parts, and the model is trained on four parts and tested on the remaining one.
-This process is repeated five times, with each part used exactly once as the test set.
+This process is repeated five times, and each part is used exactly once as a test set.